The key to a resolution in Oliver Luck’s legal battle against Vince McMahon may be the potential addition of Alpha Entertainment in the lawsuit.

 On Wednesday, in U.S. District Court, Judge Victor A. Bolden said that he would hold off on moving the case forward until he addresses the “threshold issue” of whether Alpha Entertainment LLC should be a part of the lawsuit.
 Judge Bolden plans on making a quick determination before proceeding with a decision on a prejudgment remedy.

-The prejudgment remedy is a request by Oliver Luck’s legal team to have a lien placed on some of McMahon’s assets in order to ensure he is able to pay if Luck wins the lawsuit.
+The prejudgment remedy is a request by Oliver Luck’s legal team to have a lien placed on some of McMahon’s assets to ensure he can pay if Luck wins the lawsuit.

 McMahon’s stance is that he is not obligated to pay Luck because his firing was justified, citing contract violations such as Luck deserting his responsibilities as the CEO and commissioner when the league faced its most significant crisis during the COVID-19 pandemic.